Introduction

 }

-Differently, target is the function to obtain the place or a combination of places from which the PRCCs over the time have to be calculated.
-In details, the function takes in input a data.frame, namely output, defined by a number of columns equal to the number of places plus one corresponding to the time, and number of rows equals to number of time steps defined previously.
+Differently, target is the function to obtain the place or a combination of places from which the PRCCs over time have to be calculated.
+In details, the function takes in input a data.frame, namely output, defined by several columns equal to the number of places plus one corresponding to the time, and the number of rows equal to the number of time steps defined previously.
 Finally, it must return the column (or a combination of columns) corresponding to the place (or combination of places) for which the PRCCs have to be calculated for each time step.
-In the example the PRCCs are calculated with respect to place I (infected individuals):
+In the example, the PRCCs are calculated with respect to place I (infected individuals):

 target<-function(output)